WRGB: News operation

 From April 2003 until mid-2004, WNYA aired replays of WRGB's weekday noon show at 1, weeknight 11 o'clock news at 11:35, and WRGB's former public affairs program Sunday Morning with Liz Bishop.
 On April 17, 2006, it was announced that WNYA would begin airing an hour long extension of WRGB's weekday morning newscast at 7 known (at the time) as CBS 6 First News on UPN Capital Region.
 This could be seen as a pre-emptive move by WRGB to fend off a challenge by WXXA who had announced their plans to launch weekday morning news two weeks earlier.
-Rumors of WRGB producing a 10 p.m. broadcast on WNYA had circulated as well.
-However, the pickup of a second run of Dr. Phil to air at that hour killed the rumors.
 At the start of 2007, the news on WNYA moved to WCWN (because that station had higher ratings overall) becoming CBS 6 First News on The Capital Region's CW.

-In 2007 and 2008, WCWN aired WRGB's 11 o'clock news during CBS' coverage of NCAA March Madness.
+In 2007 and 2008, WCWN aired WRGB's 11 p.m. news during CBS' coverage of NCAA March Madness.
 On January 13, 2008, WRGB began producing its newscasts in high definition, becoming the first in the market to do so.
 This was exactly 80 years to the date after its first experimental broadcasts.
 The WCWN broadcast was upgraded the next day.
 After becoming a sister station, it was rumored that WCWN would add a WRGB-produced 10 p.m. broadcast to challenge WXXA's long time dominance at that hour.
 This became a reality on September 24 when WRGB launched a weeknight 10-minute block in high definition featuring the top stories of the day along with an updated weather forecast.
 Accordingly, it was known as The CBS 6 News 10 at 10.
-The success of the 10-minute newscast resulted in the expansion to a full 30 minute newscast in October 2010, currently anchored by Dori Marlin and Jerry Gretzinger.
+On October 18, 2010, this was expanded to thirty minutes and renamed The CW 15 News at 10.

-WRGB airs an alternate live feed of the CBS Evening News at 7 p.m. due to an extra half hour of local news.
-In addition to their main studios, it operates an Albany Bureau at One Commerce Plaza in downtown Albany.
+In addition to its main studios, WRGB operates an Albany bureau at One Commerce Plaza in downtown Albany.